OpenIdentityPlatform/OpenIdentityPlatform.org/blog/openam-openig-websocket.md

 Add FQDN openam.example.org and openig.example.org to `hosts` file:
 `127.0.0.1 openam.example.org openig.example.org`

-Run `docker-compose` file, setup OpenAM, add cookie domain and setup `jwt` endpoint as described in [How to Add Authorization and Protect Your Application With OpenAM and OpenIG Stack
+Run the `docker-compose` file, setup OpenAM, add cookie domain and setup `jwt` endpoint as described in [How to Add Authorization and Protect Your Application With OpenAM and OpenIG Stack
 ](https://github.com/OpenIdentityPlatform/OpenAM/wiki/How-to-Add-Authorization-and-Protect-Your-Application-With-OpenAM-and-OpenIG-Stack#openam-installation) article.

 Add OpenAM token validation filters to the `10-websocket.json` file.